homebysix/recipe-robot/DEVNOTES.md

 - Input path, which can be one of the following
     - Path to an app
+    - Path to a zip containing an app
+    - Path to a dmg containing an app
+    - Path to a pkg installer
     - GitHub URL
     - BitBucket URL
     - SourceForge URL